 Leases are classified as operating or finance leases at the lease commencement date.
 All of our leases were determined to be operating leases.
-Lease expense for operating leases is recognized on a straight-line basis over the lease term.
 Right-of-use assets represent our right to use an underlying asset for the lease term and lease liabilities represent our obligation to make lease payments arising from the lease.
 Right-of-use assets and lease liabilities are recognized at the lease commencement date based on the estimated present value of lease payments over the lease term.